AdobeDocs/audience-manager.en/help/using/features/destinations/key-value-pairs.md

 ### Supported Destinations

 In [!DNL Audience Manager], you can serialize and send data to just about any destination you want to work with.
-However, before using this feature, you will need to know the destination URL and where to place some required or optional macros.
+However, before using this feature, you will need to know the destination [!DNL URL] and where to place some required or optional macros.
 Obtain the information about macro placement from your destination partner.
 See [Destination Macros Defined](../../features/destinations/destination-macros.md#destination-macros-defined) for more information.